kriszyp/lmdbx-js/README.md

 * Optional native off-main-thread compression with high-performance LZ4 compression
 * And ridiculously fast and efficient:

 Benchmarking on Node 14.9, with 3.4Ghz i7-4770 Windows, a get operation, using JS numbers as a key, retrieving data from the database (random access), and decoding the data into a structured object with 10 properties (using default [MessagePack encoding](https://github.com/kriszyp/msgpackr)), can be done in less than one microsecond, or a little over a 1,200,000/sec on a single thread.
-This is almost twice as fast as a single native `JSON.parse` call with the same object without any DB interaction!
-LMDB scales effortlessly across multiple processes or threads; over 4,500,000 operations/sec on the same 4/8 core computer by running across multiple threads.
+This is almost twice as fast as a single native `JSON.parse` call with the same object without any DB interaction! libmdbx scales effortlessly across multiple processes or threads; over 4,500,000 operations/sec on the same 4/8 core computer by running across multiple threads.
 By running writes on a separate transactional thread, these are extremely fast as well.
 With encoding the same objects, full encoding and writes can be performed at about 500,000 puts/second or 1,700,000 puts/second on multiple threads.

 ## Design

-`lmdb-store` handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized code using native C++ code for remarkable performance.
+`lmdbx-store` handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of libmdbx keys and values with highly optimized code using native C++ code for remarkable performance.
 It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data.

-`lmdb-store` is designed for synchronous reads, and asynchronous writes.
-In idiomatic NodeJS code, I/O operations are performed asynchronously. `lmdb-store` observes this design pattern; because LMDB is a memory-mapped database, read operations do not use any I/O (other than the slight possibility of a page fault), and can almost always be performed faster than Node's event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
+`lmdbx-store` is designed for synchronous reads, and asynchronous writes.
+In idiomatic NodeJS code, I/O operations are performed asynchronously. `lmdbx-store` observes this design pattern; because libmdbx is a memory-mapped database, read operations do not use any I/O (other than the slight possibility of a page fault), and can almost always be performed faster than Node's event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
 On the otherhand, in default mode with sync'ed/flushed transactions, write operations do involve I/O, and furthermore can achieve vastly higher throughput by batching operations.
 The entire transaction of batch operation are performed in a separate thread.
-Consequently, `lmdb-store` is designed for writes to go through this asynchronous batching process and return a simple promise that resolves once the write is completed and flushed to disk.
+Consequently, `lmdbx-store` is designed for writes to go through this asynchronous batching process and return a simple promise that resolves once the write is completed and flushed to disk.

-LMDB supports multiple modes of transactions, including disabling of file sync'ing (noSync), which makes transaction commits much faster.
+libmdbx supports multiple modes of transactions, including disabling of file sync'ing (noSync), which makes transaction commits much faster.
 We _highly_ discourage turning off sync'ing as it leaves the database prone to data corruption.
-With the default sync'ing enabled, LMDB has a crash-proof design; a machine can be turned off at any point, and data can only be corrupted if the written data is actually changed or tampered.
+With the default sync'ing enabled, libmdbx has a crash-proof design; a machine can be turned off at any point, and data can only be corrupted if the written data is actually changed or tampered.
 This does increase latency of transactions (although not necessarily less efficient).
-However, by batching writes, when a database is under load, slower transactions enable more writes per transaction, and lmdb-store is able to drive LMDB to achieve the same levels of throughput with safe sync'ed transactions as without, while still preserving the durability/safety of sync'ed transactions.
+However, by batching writes, when a database is under load, slower transactions enable more writes per transaction, and lmdbx-store is able to drive libmdbx to achieve the same levels of throughput with safe sync'ed transactions as without, while still preserving the durability/safety of sync'ed transactions.

-`lmdb-store` supports and encourages the use of conditional writes; this allows for atomic operations that are dependendent on previously read data, and most transactional types of operations can be written with an optimistic-locking based, atomic-conditional-write pattern.
-This allows `lmdb-store` to scale to handle concurrent execution across many processes or threads while maintaining data integrity.
+`lmdbx-store` supports and encourages the use of conditional writes; this allows for atomic operations that are dependendent on previously read data, and most transactional types of operations can be written with an optimistic-locking based, atomic-conditional-write pattern.
+This allows `lmdbx-store` to scale to handle concurrent execution across many processes or threads while maintaining data integrity.

-When an `lmdb-store` is created, an LMDB environment/database is created, and starts with a default DB size of 1MB.
-LMDB itself uses a fixed size, but `lmdb-store` detects whenever the database goes beyond the current size, and automatically increases the size of DB, and re-executes the write operations after resizing.
+When an `lmdbx-store` is created, an libmdbx environment/database is created, and starts with a default DB size of 1MB. libmdbx itself uses a fixed size, but `lmdbx-store` detects whenever the database goes beyond the current size, and automatically increases the size of DB, and re-executes the write operations after resizing.
 With this, you do not have to make any estimates of database size, the databases automatically grow as needed (as you would expect from a database!)

-`lmdb-store` provides optional compression using LZ4 that works in conjunction with the asynchronous writes by performing the compression in the same thread (off the main thread) that performs the writes in a transaction.
+`lmdbx-store` provides optional compression using LZ4 that works in conjunction with the asynchronous writes by performing the compression in the same thread (off the main thread) that performs the writes in a transaction.
 LZ4 is extremely fast, and decompression can be performed at roughly 5GB/s, so excellent storage efficiency can be achieved with almost negligible performance impact.

-`lmdb-store` is built on the excellent [node-lmdb](https://github.com/Venemo/node-lmdb) package.
+`lmdbx-store` is built on the excellent [node-lmdb](https://github.com/Venemo/node-lmdb) package.

 ## Usage
-An lmdb-store instances is created with by using `open` export from the main module:
+An lmdbx-store instances is created with by using `open` export from the main module:
 ```
-const { open } = require('lmdb-store');
+const { open } = require('lmdbx-store');
 // or
-// import { open } from 'lmdb-store';
+// import { open } from 'lmdbx-store';
 let myStore = open({
 	path: 'my-store',
 	// any options go here, we can turn on compression like this: